ceos-org/stac-collection-and-granule-discovery-best-practices/collection-catalogs.md

 > **CEOS-STAC-BP-005 - Supported search parameters [Requirement]**<a name="BP-005"></a>
 >
 > The STAC-API and OGC API-Features specifications define a list of fundamental search parameters.
-From these specifications, a CEOS STAC implementation shall support the following minimum set of search parameters for “collection” search at the collection endpoint:
+From these specifications, a CEOS STAC implementation shall support the following minimum set of search parameters for “collection” search at the collections endpoint:
 - `limit`
 - `ids`
 - `bbox`